1. Home

 WCAG: order of clickable items

-According to the WCAG standards all web content should be usable with the keyboard.
+According to WCAG standards, all web content should be usable with the keyboard.
 This means that users can access and move between links, buttons, forms, and other controls using the Tab key and other keystrokes.
-Ensure that the order of clickable widgets is logical (tab order), by determining the order in the timeline.
-Place the first clickable widget at the bottom of the timeline and the last clickable widget at the top of the timeline, etc.
+Ensure the order of clickable widgets is logical (tab order) by setting their order in the timeline.
+Place the first clickable widget at the bottom of the timeline and the last clickable widget at the top.

-The properties and actions panel allows you to set several widget properties and actions.
+The properties and actions panel is where you configure individual widget settings and define their behaviour.

 Interactive Studio widget properties

 Scroll down in the same panel to add actions to your widget.
-Actions determine the behaviour of widgets when a viewer interacts with it.
+Actions determine the behaviour of a widget when a viewer interacts with it.

-For instance, we could set our widget to pause the video whenever a user clicks on it.
-Or we can use it to mute the video.
+For instance, you could set a widget to pause the video when a user clicks on it, or to mute the video.

-At the bottom of the panel we can switch tabs to set a message or check the form data.
-These advanced settings allow for quicker use of similar interactivity on different buttons and data exchange.
+At the bottom of the panel, you can switch tabs to configure a message or check form data.
+These advanced settings allow for quicker reuse of similar interactivity across different buttons and for data exchange.

 Was this article helpful?